Jensen Ackles: Acting

 In 2005, Ackles joined the cast of the WB show horror/action series Supernatural where he starred as Dean Winchester.
-Dean and his brother Sam (Jared Padalecki) drive throughout the United States hunting paranormal predators, fighting demons and angels, and showcasing fantasy & sci-fi pop culture.
-The show ended after fifteen seasons, making it the longest-running North American sci-fi series in history.
+Dean and his brother Sam (Jared Padalecki) drive throughout the United States hunting paranormal predators, fighting demons and angels, and exploring other fantasy and horror genre elements.
+The show ended after fifteen seasons, making it the longest-running North American fantasy series in history.

 In the summer of 2007, Ackles took on the role of Priestly in the independent comedy Ten Inch Hero.
-The film began hitting the film festival circuit in early 2007 and Ackles received high praise for his comedic timing in the role^{[citation needed]}.
+The film began hitting the film festival circuit in early 2007 and Ackles received high praise for his comedic timing in the role.
 In February 2009, the film was released on DVD exclusively by Blockbuster Home Video.
 He also appeared on stage from June 5–10, 2007 with Lou Diamond Phillips in A Few Good Men at Casa Mañana Theatre in Fort Worth, Texas as Lt.
 Daniel Kaffee.
 Ackles received strong praise for his work in this role, which was also his professional theatre debut.

 In the summer of 2008, Ackles was cast in the remake of the cult film My Bloody Valentine 3D, which opened nationwide on January 16, 2009.